Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 Detectors Introduced Without Widespread Vetting

-The rapid implementation of Turnitin’s AI detection software across educational institutions raises questions about whether sufficient testing has been conducted to ensure its accuracy and fairness.
-For instance, the Washington Post columnist found several California high schoolers' papers falsely identified as fabricated by Turnitin's new detector.
+The rapid implementation of TurnItIn’s AI detection software across educational institutions raises questions about whether sufficient testing has been conducted to ensure its accuracy and fairness.
+For instance, the Washington Post columnist found several California high schoolers' papers falsely identified as fabricated by TurnItIn's new detector.

 This is huge.
 It's like TurnItIn just hopped on the wave of AI detection and released something that can damage millions of students, and do we really know the extent of their vetting process?